 At the YMCA we maintain a strict cleaning schedule throughout the year to ensure we have the safest environment for your children.
-In response to COVID- 19 our staff are maintaining the following cleaning checklist to continue and enhance that work.
+Our staff are maintaining the following cleaning checklist to continue and enhance that work.

-Our staff will wear wear personal protective equipment at all times to ensure their safety while handling products that are confirmed to be effective against COVID-19
+Our staff will wear personal protective equipment when needed to ensure their safety while handling products that are confirmed to be effective against diseases.

 - Before the Children Arrive:

 - Wipe down all tables, chairs, light switches, and all door handles.

 - Clean off the most used toys.

-- o Sanitize all tablets
+- Sanitize all tablets

 - Throughout the day:

 - Items/toys that are used by children will be wiped down and disinfected between each use.

 - Before and After Meal Time:

-- Wipe down all tables and hard surfaces.
+- O Wipe down all tables and hard surfaces.

 - Wash hands of course!

 - After Children Leave:

 - Wipe down all tables, chairs, light switches, and door handles.

-- Clean off the toys used from the day.
+- o Clean off the toys used from the day.

-- Wipe down Faucets, Paper towel holders, soap canisters.
+- o Wipe down Faucets, Paper towel holders, soap canisters.